ci-lab-cz/crem-pharm/README.md

 ```
 Availability of feature counts will be detected automatically and the generation will be adjusted accordongly.
 The precompiled databases already contain these additional columns.

+### Extract generated structures

+To extract structures from an output database we recommend to use `get_sdf_from_dock_db` utility from [EasyDock](https://github.com/ci-lab-cz/easydock).
+To install EasyDock `pip install easydock`

+To get all conformers for all compounds stored in a database.
+`get_sdf_from_dock_db -i res.db -o res.sdf`

+To get only the first conformer for all compounds.
+It may be that there will be several conformers matching a pharmacophore features.
+`get_sdf_from_dock_db -i res.db -o res.sdf -f`

+To get first conformers of compounds which matched at least 4 features in a model.
+`get_sdf_from_dock_db -i res.db -o res.sdf -f --add_sql 'matched_ids_count >= 4'`

+To get SMILES of generated structures along with their ids in a database.
+`get_sdf_from_dock_db -i res.db -o res.smi -f --fields id`
 ## License

 GPLv3